7KAG7/whetherio/README.md

 http://whetherio.herokuapp.com/

 WhetherIO is a site designed to allow a user to sign-in/up and see the days wheather and an outfit that correlates with the condtions.
+The UI of the site is designed specifically with a computers browser in mind.
+It is not currently optimized for smaller screens.
+Thanks for stopping by!

 * Ruby version 2.6.5